Ajman Club

-Ajman Club (Arabic: نادي عجمان) is an Emirati football club based in Ajman.
+Ajman Sports Club (Arabic: نادي عجمان), commonly known as Ajman Club, is an Emirati professional football club based in Ajman.
 In 2015, Ajman was relegated to the second division, but managed to climb back to the top flight in 2017.

+History

+The club was established in 1974 after a merger of three clubs, Al Shoala, Al Hilal and Al Nasr shortly after their participation in the 1973–74 season.

 Kit & sponsors

-Traditional color of Ajman Club home kit is orange.
+The traditional color of Ajman Club home kit is orange.
 Currently the kits are manufactured by Adidas.
-From 2018 to 2021 the kit manufacturer was Hummel and before that by Uhlsport.
+From 2018 to 2021 the kit manufacturer was Hummel and before that Uhlsport.

 Ajman Bank is a shirt sponsor of Ajman Club.

 Honours

 The club has gained the following honours: